CVMLmu/DGMMC/README.md

 ```

-## Other code
+Additional files are also provided to run the experiments on the other datasets.
-A lot of files are avialble to run the experiments on the several dataset.
-In thos file, you just need to replace the PATH to the folder containing the feature extracted by CLIP and/or ImageBind and also specify where the dataset is stored on the disk.
+In those files, you just need to replace the PATH to the folder containing the feature extracted by CLIP and/or ImageBind and also specify where the dataset is stored on the disk.
 Custom datasets have been implemented and are available in the "src" folder to load from the disk the feature on the go.

-The code to gather the results and plot some of them is also available.
+Additional  codes to collect results and to provide plots are also available in this repo.

 ## Requirements

-This code wa developped in python 3.10.
+This code was developped in python 3.10.
 The specific version of the main packages used in this repository are detailled in the ```requirements.txt``` file.

 ## Contributions and Issues:

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License: